MayaPosch/NymphCast/README.md

 ## Features & Status ##

-Version 0.1 will be the first release.
-The following list contains the major features that are planned for the v0.1 release, along with their implementation status.
+Version 0.1 is the initial release.
+The following list contains the major features that are in the v0.1 release, along with status notes.

 Category | Status | Description | Notes
 ---|----|---|---